awslabs/analyzing-text-with-amazon-opensearch-service-and-amazon-comprehend/README.md

+# Deprecation Notice
+The Text Analysis with Amazon OpenSearch Service and Amazon Comprehend solution has been upgraded.
+The new repository is located here: https://github.com/aws-solutions-library-samples/guidance-for-real-time-text-search-using-amazon-opensearch-service.

 # Text Analysis with Amazon OpenSearch Service and Amazon Comprehend
 The package contains the CloudFormation template and implementation source code for AWS solution - text analysis with Amazon OpenSearch Service and Amazon Comprehend